 No matter how many David Attenborough documentaries you’ve watched, nothing quite prepares you for the thrill of seeing real, untamed animals in the wilderness of Kenya.
-Trust me a Kenyan safari will be of little bit of sun, little bit of dust and little bit of smiles as well.
-You will watch the lioness and forget to breath, you will gasp in awe for the towering giraffes reaching for its leaves, yawning big wild cats stops your eyes from blinking.
+Trust me a Kenyan safari will be of a little bit of sun, little bit of dust and a few smiles as well.
+You will watch the lioness and forget to breathe, you will gasp in awe for the towering giraffes reaching for its leaves, yawning big wild cats stop your eyes from blinking.

 Amboselli is somehow a dusty place where you can watch funny-dusty baths of Zebras, Lioness playing with her cubs and also walks of ‘Queen-like’ Grey crowned cranes and many more creatures all in full merry.

-This bird watcher’s paradise has small bags of acacia forest, one beautiful-little waterfall and a small number of gorgeous flamingos.
-This national park is the one of few remaining places where you can see White Rhinos and Rothschild giraffes.
+This bird watcher’s paradise has small bags of acacia forest, one beautiful little waterfall and a small number of gorgeous flamingos.
+This national park is one of few remaining places where you can see White Rhinos and Rothschild giraffes.

 The safari will gift with some rare and funny pictures of lions doing their stretching exercise in shades, playing baby baboons, Fighting impalas (African Antelope) and its iconic attractions-widest varieties of birds.

-While taking an aerial view of this reserve we can see a pink cloudy thing moving around the lakeside and the tree-shades this is nothing but gracefully moving flamingos.
+While taking an aerial view of this reserve we can see a pink cloudy thing moving around the lakeside and the tree-shaded this is nothing but gracefully moving flamingos.

-This will be a most striking view you can ever have.
-A cycling through the lakeside and picturing these ‘pinkish flames’ can make one’s entry into Bird Photography as well.
+This will be the most striking view you can ever have.
+Cycling through the lakeside and picturing these ‘pinkish flames’ can make one’s entry into Bird Photography as well.